Kalman Filtering for Navigation and Target Tracking:

 U.S. Navy Submarine applications related to Kalman filtering

 We have participated in several Independent Verification and Validation (IV&V) programs for sonar\sonobuoy target tracking (PTA and LOFAR/DIFAR and LAMPS), and in analysis and development programs for integrated augmented INS navigation for Submarines (SSBNs) and in Joint Tactical Information and Distribution System (JTIDS) Relative Navigation (RelNav), and in Development Testing and Evaluation for Operational Readiness [DT&E(OR)] for GPS navigation aboard submarines (SSNs).
 (To see a high level overview slide show on current status of GPS, please click here to obtain the main executable file “stpete.exe”.
-In order to view the slideshow, user must first download this associated .DLL file, then this .DLL file, then this VBX file, all to the same location on their local computer.
+In order to view the slideshow, user must first download this associated .DLL file, then this .DLL file, then this VBX file, all to the same location in one folder on their local computer.
 Our Web Site host requires temporary conversion to exclusively lower case spellings.
 A constraint in running it is that a Windows host Operating System is required.
-Those typical OS’s that allow this are Windows 9X/2000/NT/Millenium/XP and Vista.
+Those typical OS’s that allow this are Windows 9X/2000/NT/Millenium/XP and Vista and likely on Windows 7/10.
 It also runs on older OS’s like Windows 3.1 and 3.11 For Workgroups.)

 Other interesting precedents (to set the stage):

 Lest we forget, Emeritus Prof. Ronald L. Klein (UWV) published many articles on estimation Theory using Gaussian Quadrature formulas [in order to improve the accuracy of the Propagate Step integration of the system dynamics within an EKF].
 Here and in what follows below, Thomas H. Kerr III’s comments and annotations are in a different color font to make it easier for readers to distinguish (and, perhaps, to ignore).